Edward D. Head: Retirement and later life

 Pope John Paul II accepted Head's petition to retire as bishop of Buffalo in April 1995.
 He continued to be active in health care and other ministries throughout his retirement.
-Prior to his death, Head was honored with the naming of a retirement home for priests, the Bishop Edward D. Head Residence in Lackawanna, New York.

 Edward Head died on March 29, 2005, in Kenmore, New York, at age 85.
 Bishop Edward Kmiec was quoted in a March 30, 2005, Buffalo News article:

 This is a day of tremendous sadness for the family of the Diocese of Buffalo.
 Bishop Head had a tremendous impact on the faith lives of Catholics in the eight counties of Western New York.